10 Signs You Need to Upgrade Your TV

 If your TV takes forever to start, it may be announcing its impending death, which means you’re better off investing in a replacement than wasting money on a short-term fix.

-6. You’re experiencing poor sound quality.
+4. You’re experiencing poor sound quality.

 If your TV doesn’t sound the way it used to, there are several potential culprits:

-• Static sounds may be caused by a weak antenna signal or faulty cable connection.
+- Static sounds may be caused by a weak antenna signal or faulty cable connection.

 Before you ditch your TV, check your audio settings and cable connections.
 Try plugging in a different set of speakers to test out the sound, too.
-If all of those check out, it’s time to either replace the TV or supplement it with an epic sound system.
+And if you have a more modern television, make sure you haven’t accidentally left a wireless or Bluetooth device connected to it.

 Is there a ghostly shadow lingering on your TV screen, no matter what channel you’re on or whether it’s on or off?
 You may be experiencing burn-in.